 Make the Vanilla Pudding

 In a small saucepan, whisk together the granulated sugar, cornstarch, and salt.
-Add in milk and egg yolks.
+Add in whole milk and egg yolks.
 Whisk together until well blended.

 Cook over medium heat, stirring constantly for 4-6 minutes, until thickened.